-Nowadays we got smart and a good night sleep by purchasing a Pellet Grill.
+Nowadays we got smart and a good night’s sleep by purchasing a Pellet Grill.
 We chose the Rec Tec 700 but there are many other good options out there.

 I recommend doing your research and selecting a model that can handle a long cook without needing to add pellets very often.

-The Rec Tec 700 is built for long cooks with its 40 pound rear placement hopper.
-As well as the easy to use controls to keep consistent temperature throughout the cook.
+The Rec Tec 700 is built for long cooks with its 40-pound rear placement hopper.
+As well as the easy-to-use controls to keep a consistent temperature throughout the cook.